Elder Check-Ins

 What if postal workers could help seniors live independently in their own homes for longer?

 In addition to helping seniors, elder check-ins could bring peace of mind to loved ones and relatives who don’t live nearby.
-Japan, France, Belgium, Denmark and Germany currently offer effective and successful senior check-in services through their national postal services.
+Japan, France and Jersey in the Channel Islands currently offer effective and successful senior check-in services through their national postal services.

 What would elder check-ins look like?